Mille-feuille, or Napoleon as it's also known, is a classic French pastry which is readily available in Moroccan pastry shops.

 Mille-feuille may be assembled a day or two in advance of serving.
 Have parchment paper on hand for baking the pastry layers, and be sure to allow additional prep time if making your puff pastry dough from scratch.

-Note: Please do not confuse frozen puff pastry dough with phyllo dough; the two are not interchangeable in this recipe.
-Always select all butter puff pastry for the best flavor and texture.
+Note: Please do not confuse frozen puff pastry dough with phyllo dough.
+The two are not interchangeable in this recipe.
+Always select all-butter puff pastry for the best flavor and texture.

-- --- For the Pastry and Filling ---
+- For the Pastry and Filling:

-- 1 1/2 lbs. frozen puff pastry (or 1/2 batch homemade pate feuilletee)
+- 1 1/2 pounds frozen puff pastry (or 1/2 batch homemade pate feuilletée)

-- 3 cups of pastry cream (See the Creme Patissiere recipe)
+- 3 cups pastry cream

 - 1/2 cup heavy cream, whipped to medium peaks (optional)

-- --- For the Royal Icing and Decoration ---
+- For the Royal Icing and Decoration:

-- 2 egg whites, room temperature
+- 2 large room-temperature egg whites

 - 2 teaspoons lemon juice

-- 3 cups (350 g) powdered sugar (approx.)
+- 3 cups (350 g) confectioners' sugar

 Bake the Pastry Layers

-2. On a lightly floured surface, gently roll out the puff pastry dough into an elongated rectangle the thickness of a thin piece of cardboard.
+- On a lightly floured surface, gently roll out the puff pastry dough into an elongated rectangle the thickness of a thin piece of cardboard.
+With a sharp knife, cut the dough into three equally-sized pieces.

-3. Transfer the dough to a baking pan (or pans) lined with parchment paper and pierce the dough all over with a fork.
-Cover the dough with another sheet of parchment paper and place a baking pan or pie weights on top to weigh down the dough as it bakes.
+- Cover the dough with another sheet of parchment paper and place a baking pan or pie weights on top to weigh down the dough as it bakes.

-5. Transfer the baked pastry layers to racks to cool completely.
+- Transfer the baked pastry layers to racks to cool completely.

 Assemble the Mille-Feuille

-2. It's best to work on a flat surface for easy transfer of the finished pastry to a serving dish.
+- It's best to work on a flat surface for easy transfer of the finished pastry to a serving dish.
 Start by distributing half of the pastry cream over one layer of baked puff pastry.

-3. Top with another layer of dough, pressing gently to adhere it to the pastry cream below.
+- Top with another layer of dough, pressing gently to adhere it to the pastry cream below.
 Spread the remaining pastry cream over the second layer of pastry.

-4. Top with the third layer of pastry and again press down gently.
+- Top with the third layer of pastry and again press down gently.

 Decorate the Mille-Feuille

-1. Melt the chocolate in a saucepan over very low heat and transfer it to a pastry bag or decorating tube fitted with a fine round tip.
+- Melt the chocolate in a saucepan over very low heat and transfer it to a pastry bag or decorating tube fitted with a fine round tip.
 Alternatively, you can use a small plastic bag which has a corner pierced or snipped to make a tiny opening.

 - Add more confectioners' sugar if necessary to achieve a consistency such that icing drizzled back into the bowl from the beaters will sit briefly on the surface of the icing before sinking back in.

-3. Immediately pour the royal icing over the top layer of pastry and spread it evenly over the entire surface.
+- Immediately pour the royal icing over the top layer of pastry and spread it evenly over the entire surface.
 Don't worry if some of the icing drips over the edges.

-4. Next, working quickly before the icing sets, drizzle the chocolate across the icing in evenly-spaced, parallel lines.
+- Next, working quickly before the icing sets, drizzle the chocolate across the icing in evenly-spaced, parallel lines.
 Again, don't worry if some of the chocolate drips over the edges, and don't worry if your lines look sloppy.
 The next step will improve their appearance.

-7. Carefully transfer the trimmed mille-feuille to a serving dish and refrigerate.
+- Carefully transfer the trimmed mille-feuille to a serving dish and refrigerate.
 Allow an hour or two to chill before cutting into individual portions for serving.
 A long, non-serrated knife will make the cleanest cut through the icing.